Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a mortise and tenon joint between two components,' which is a specific verb+resource.
-It effectively distinguishes from sibling joint-creation tools like create_dovetail and create_finger_joint.
+The description clearly states the tool creates a mortise and tenon joint between two components.
+This directly and specifically identifies the tool's function, distinguishing it from sibling tools like create_dovetail or create_finger_joint.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.